LEARNAcademy/syllabus/ruby/hashes.md

 ## Symbols

 ### Symbols vs Strings
 Some people confuse symbols with variables, but they have nothing to do with variables.
 Instead, a symbol is a lot more like a string.
 As you know by now, strings are used to work with data, but symbols are identifiers.
-In the above example, `granola` representst the `@granola` instance variable.
+In the above example, `granola` represents the `@granola` instance variable.
 You should use symbols as names or labels for things (like methods) & use strings when you care more about the data (individual characters).

 ### Symbol Syntax
 The cool thing about symbols is that you don't have to pre-declare them and they're guaranteed to be unique.

 There's no need to assign some kind of value to a symbol - Ruby takes care of that for you.
 Ruby also guarantees that no matter where it appears in your program, a particular symbol will have the same value.